indyplanets/appcenter-documentation/user-guide/example-app.md

-AppCenter includes sample apps to help you get started.
+AppCenter includes a sample app to help you get started.

-## Accessing Sample Apps
+## Using the AppCenter Sample App

-To access the apps and related resources, see the following:

-_**What have we settled on?**_
+_**What have we settled on?
+One sample app or more?**_